united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 ]
 ```
-#### Implemented logic to achieve the functionality
+#### Implemented logic of factoryinsight to achieve the functionality
-1. Get all productUID's from uniqueProductTable within the specified time and from the specified asset and station.
+1. Get all productUID's and AID's from `uniqueProductTable` within the specified time and from the specified asset and station.
-2. Get all parentUID's from the productInheritanceTable for each of the selected UID's.
+2. Get all parentUID's from the `productInheritanceTable` for each of the selected UID's.
-3. Get the AID's for the parentUID's.
+3. Get the AID's for the parentUID's from the `uniqueProductTable`.
-4. Get all key, value pairs from the productTagTable and productTagStringTable for the in step 1 selected UID's.
+4. Get all key, value pairs from the `productTagTable` and `productTagStringTable` for the in step 1 selected UID's.
 5. Return all parent AID's, the child UID and AID, all the productTag and all the productTagString values.

 ### SQL Database to connect to Tableau server